Nomimum2017/platform/README.md

 Commits:
 There should be no changes made and committed in the openwrt subdir heirarchy.
 All needed changes should be achieved via adding Packages, Patches and Config scripts in the runeio  generic and platform directories.

-This means, while committing,  only the specific  files, subdirectories in platform directory and runeio subdirectory should be added. 'git add foo'.
+This means, while committing,  only the specific  files, subdirectories in platform directory and runeio subdirectory should be added.
+'git add foo'

 While carefully ignoring / excluding transient/side-effect changes under openwrt directory.

+Build:

+   Build pre-requisites:

+   Build script

+   Inovke via  ./build.sh

+	The script will end up starting a 'make' job inside openwrt directory with -j6.

+	The resulting binaries should be found under openwrt/bin/... path

+	A build log is captured and saved in build_log.txt